marcoarment/Blackbird/README.md

 Philosophy:

 * Prioritize speed of development over all else.
+* No code generation.
 * No schema definitions.
 * Automatic migrations.
+* Async by default.
-* Whenever possible, use the type system and key-paths instead of strings.
+* Use Swift’s type system and key-paths instead of strings whenever possible.
-* No code generation.

 ## Project status

 Blackbird is a __beta__.